RPA-Development-Team/orchestrator-robot-logging-service/README.md

 ### Supported Events
 This is a list of all supported events:
 - logEmitEvent - Sent by the client to the service to register logs
+- logReceiveEvent - Sent by service to client to notify it of log reception
 - errorMessageEvent - Sent by the service to the client to notify it of potential errors
 ### LogEmitEvent
 The format for this event looks as follows: